Media & Communications Gap Year

 July – September: Grow in on your communication skills

-During the Media & Communications course, we will cover the following topics:
+During the PR, Media & Communications course, we will cover the following topics:

 - Communication models and foundations